c3pm-labs/docs/docs/getting_started/test_drive.md

 ## Run the project

-When your project was built, you should have an executable at the root.
+When your project is done building, you should have an executable at the root.

 ```bash
 ./myproject